 - Please find attached [document name] as requested.

-Kind regards, / Best regards, / Warm regards,
+- Semi-formal: Kind regards, / Best regards, / Warm regards,

-Best, / Thanks, / Many thanks,
+- Casual but professional: Best, / Thanks, / Many thanks,

-Cheers, (too casual in formal contexts) / Bye, / Take care,
+- Avoid: Cheers, / Bye, / Take care,

 Part Two — Communicating Effectively in Meetings

-Meetings in English can feel intimidating — especially when others seem to speak quickly, confidently, and without hesitation.
-But effective meeting communication is not about speaking the most.
+Effective meeting communication is not about speaking the most.
 It is about saying the right things at the right moments.

 - That is a valid point.
 I think…